sdil/personal-blog/content/blog/15-how-i-would-built-malaysia-az-site.md

 Given that there’s a 1M vaccination slot, so there’ll be around 1M database writes that will happen in the span of 1 and half hours (they close the registration after 90 minutes).
 That would be roughly 185 requests per second on average.
 However, it’s impossible to assume that the traffic is even in that period.
 We’ll assume the peak traffic 5X of that number, which comes to 925 requests per second.

 Assuming 3M users are waiting to use the system, let’s assume that there’ll be 10% of the users are hitting the refresh page at the same time every second for the first few seconds of the launching.
-There’ll be probably 300,000 requests per second on that listppv endpoint right.
+There’ll be probably 300,000 requests per second on that listppv endpoint.
 That’s a lot of RPS.
 For reference, AWS Cloudfront CDN handled 200M requests per second at peak during Black Friday 2020.

 ## Tolerance